sergiotarxz/Perl-DBIx-Quick/README.md

 This module is preliminar, meaning the syntax is probably not the definitive one, if you are a programmer who wants to spend less effort into making full blown applications feel free to join the development with suggestions or patches.

-If you are needing too fancy autocomplete or templates just to be productive maybe you instead need `DBIx::Fast`.
+If you are needing too fancy autocomplete or templates just to be productive maybe you instead need `DBIx::Quick`.

 # DAO DECLARATIONS

-While declaring a DBIx::Fast mapping you can use the following subs autoimported into your package namespace.
+While declaring a DBIx::Quick mapping you can use the following subs autoimported into your package namespace.

 ## table